nerficg-project/.github/profile/README.md

 </div>

 ## Project structure
-This project is distributed in multiple subrepositories.
+This project consists of multiple subrepositories.
 Check out the [main repository](https://github.com/nerficg-project/nerficg) as a starting point for further instructions.

 ## Popular  Methods